3dgeo-heidelberg/4DGeo/docs/index.md

 (XXX needs links/sources XXX)
 (XXX either link to an existing example of how to do it or create one and reference it here.
 Is it in Hosting Options?
 If so, there is little to no links XXX)

 To **host** this application **on your own**, you can either copy our [Github Action workflow](https://github.com/3dgeo-heidelberg/4dgeo/blob/main/.github/workflows/react-deploy.yml) for deploying it to Github Pages which is favorable in a production or testing environment.
-Or for a simple locally hosted server, you can also use a static web server setup with, for example, the built-in Python library `http.server` like described [here](https://docs.python.org/3.4/library/http.server.html) via the command line if you want a quick and easy solution.
+Or for a quick and simple locally hosted server, you can also use a static web server setup with, for example, the built-in Python library `http.server` [(link)](https://docs.python.org/3.4/library/http.server.html) and used in our examples notebooks like [here](rockfall_monitoring.ipynb#visualise-the-data-in-the-dashboard).

 ## Documentation